featbit/featbit-charts/aks/README.md

 [FeatBit](https://www.featbit.co) is an open-source feature flags service that enables teams to test their applications in production, roll out features incrementally, and instantly rollback if an issue arises.

-This guide outlines how to deploy FeatBit to Azure Kubernetes Service (AKS) using Helm charts, with services exposed via Azure Load Balancer.
+This guide outlines how to deploy FeatBit to Azure Kubernetes Service (AKS) using Helm charts, with services exposed via Azure Load Balancer and `static public IP addresses`.

+> Note: This guide is for demonstration purposes only.
+It is not intended for production use.

 ## Prerequisites